ducttse/Nextflip/README.md

 # Nextflip: Media Streaming Platform

-We like FAAANG, so we created one.
+We like FAANG, so we created one.
 Nextflip is a media streaming platform intended as a school project of 5 students.

 Members:
 + Duc Tu Trong: Leader, Back-end